For Your Files Only: Synopsis

 The scene then immediately shifts to the perception of a fish tank, where Bond is involved with a violent struggle at her desk with a large man in a scuba set.
 Bond manages to subdue the man by using a pencil to remove his breathing tube.
 Meanwhile, in Doctor Boss' office, she informs Part-Time Bond that she suspects that Bond is after their files that contains their plans to take over the world.
 Shortly thereafter, Bond is right in the middle of a massive shootout at her desk, where she's only armed with a rubber band and paper clips.
 Bond is soon captured by Doctor Boss and Part-Time Job, who has her tied to a watercolor that's filled with nitroglycerin.
 Before Boss leaves, she attempts to crack a few jokes regarding Bond's impending doom with Part-Time Job playing a rimshot while sitting at a drum kit.

 Unbeknownst to Part-Time Job, Bond is carefully cutting the back of the ropes with her sharpened right index fingernail.
 Bond soon begins to distract Part-Time Job by seductively pleading with him to make her happy one more time.
 But just as Part-Time Job walks back to Bond under the assumption that she wants him to romantically satisfy her, Bond manages to break free from the ropes, grabs a bottle of Whack Out, and tosses it in front of Part-Time Job, subduing him.
 Soon, Doctor Boss returns and to her shock, finds Part-Time Job immobilized on the floor.
-Enraged, Boss pulls a gun out on Bond, only for Bond to causally grab a black stapler and stapling Boss to door.
+Enraged, Boss pulls a gun out on Bond, only for Bond to casually grab a black stapler and stapling Boss to door.
 Afterwards, Bond breaks the fourth wall by saying that she likes her villains "stapled, not stirred".